 Cris Moore (13m 27s):

 So now imagine that as a scientist, you get to observe a whole lot of links between thousands or millions of people.
-And now you're trying to figure out, well, what are the communities here just based on those links, perhaps without any additional information about those underlying facts about people.
+And now you're trying to figure out, what are the communities here just based on those links, perhaps without any additional information about those underlying facts about people.
 So this is the community detection problem.
-And we might assume for instance, that a community, we might define a community as a group of people have nodes in this network with more, a higher density of links within that community, then between it and other communities.
+And we might assume for instance, we might define a community as a group of people who have nodes in this network with a higher density of links within that community, then between it and other communities.
 Although by the way, that's not always the case.

 Cris Moore (14m 9s):